AndrewRedo/playwright-bazel-demo/README.md

 This is a standalone demo showing how to set up Playwright tests with Bazel using `rules_javascript`.
 This demo is extracted from the internal redo/ workspace and modified to work as a standalone project.

+## Error that we get when running the test
+Error: test file "simple.spec.js" should not import test file "google.spec.js"

 ## Key Features

 - **Working Example**: Tested and functional Playwright + Bazel setup